Hull forms and rigidity

-An IK’s hull can be a casing or ‘envelope’ with three chambers (two sides and the floor) made of PVC, woven nylon or both into which are fitted or zipped light, removable sponsons or air bladders, made either from stiffer, ‘brittle’ vinyl, more durable and flexible urethane, or even PU-coated nylon.
-Examples include Aire, Aquaglide and Advanced Elements.
+An IK’s hull can be an envelope or shell made of three chambers (two sides and the floor) usually made of PVC, woven nylon or both.
+Inside the casing fit light, removable sponsons or air bladders, made either from more PVC, more durable and flexible urethane, or just PU-coated nylon.
+Examples include Aire, some Aquaglide, Sevylor, Intex, Decathlon Itiwit and Advanced Elements.

-Pictured right: vinyl and urethane may all be just ‘plastics’, but might be compared to Platypus water bladders (vinyl, stiff, slippery) and the blue Camelbak (softer and rubbery).
 That is why in bladder boats like Aire, tough PVC is good for the outer shell and urethane makes an ideal, slightly stretchy bladder.
-Cheaper Aire Tributary IKs us vinyl bladders.
+Cheaper Aire Tributary IKs use vinyl bladders.

-Compare that to the Gumotex, Grabner, Sea Eagle, NRS and Incept style of fabrication which involves the perfect gluing or heat-welding of the hull sections into an airtight monocoque.
+Compare that to the Gumotex, Grabner (both rubber), NRS (hypalon and Star PVC models), Sea Eagle, Incept and AquaGlide Chelan (all PVC) style of fabrication which involves the perfect gluing or heat-welding of the hull sections into a tubeless airtight monocoque.

-Boats with air bladders slip into woven nylon or PVC shells.
-This hull shell doesn’t have to be airtight, It’s just takes form as the bladder is inflated.
-Shells can be heat welded, sewn or glued, and can have sleeve opening or zips to access the bladders, if needed.
+On boats with air bladders the shell doesn’t have to be airtight which is why it can be sewn like the boat above.
+The shell takes form as the bladder is inflated.
+Shells can be heat welded, sewn or glued, and need sleeve openings or zips to access and repair or replace bladders, if necessary.

-But durability of the hull shell is a factor, as it takes all the knocks and abrasion.
-Reliable heat welding of PVC is best, certainly compared to vulnerable stitching or laborious gluing.
-The green shell of the boat above was ripped on its second outing (possibly over inflated then left in the hot sun).
-I also read that on cheaper IKs, sponsons can get twisted in the sleeves during unrolling and inflation which can get to be a faff.
+The robustness and durability of the shell is a factor, as it takes all the knocks and abrasion.
+Reliable heat welding of quality PVC is best, certainly compared to vulnerable stitching or laborious gluing.
+The green shell of the boat above was ripped on its second outing (possibly left in the hot sun).
+I also read that on cheaper IKs, sponsons can get twisted in the sleeves during unrolling and inflation.

 If your boat is in and out of your car boot or motorhome, tubeless is the way to go.
-If you’re more into multi-day trips and have time and space to dry it, a bladder boat has no disadvantages.
+If you’re more into multi-day trips and have time and space to dry it later, a bladder boat has no disadvantages.

-I like the simplicity of tubeless IKs: a tough one piece shell.
-There is no cheap way of doing it and so any tubeless IK like a Gumotex, Sea Eagle (heat-welded PVC) or Grabner ought to be a well-made IK.
+I like the simplicity of tubeless IKs: a tough one piece shell with less bulk.
+There is no cheap way of doing it and so any tubeless IK like a Gumotex, Sea Eagle (heat-welded PVC), Chelan or Grabner ought to be a well-made IK.